Vacuuming a Pool with a Sand Filter – Step by Step

 Being able to vacuum a pool is probably one of the most important skills to learn when you have a pool built or buy a house with an existing pool.
 What I mean by vacuum is using a manual pool vacuum, not an automatic or robotic pool cleaner.

-For full instructions use the easy-to-follow step-by-step guide on how to vacuum pool with sand filter below which largely applies to both inground pools and above ground pools.
-These instructions also apply to how to vacuum above ground pool with sand filter.
+For full instructions, use the easy-to-follow step-by-step guide on how to vacuum a pool with a sand filter below.
+This guide largely applies to both inground and above-ground pools.
+These instructions also apply to how to vacuum an above-ground pool with a sand filter.

 how to vacuum above ground pool with sand filter